-- KBN's annual borrowing program is estimated at USD 8bn. - KBN has developed a solid international investor base, enabling it to access broad and well-diversified funding sources. - KBN expect to see healthy lending growth going forward and will remain actively engaged in capital market issuance and market developments. - KBN continuously works to gather market intelligence and expand its network of investors and products.
+- KBN's annual borrowing program for 2020 will be approximately USD 11bn.
+For 2021, the program is estimated to be USD 9-10bn. - KBN has developed a solid international investor base, enabling it to access broad and well-diversified funding sources. - KBN expect to see healthy lending growth going forward and will remain actively engaged in capital market issuance and market developments. - KBN continuously works to gather market intelligence and expand its network of investors and products.
 Issuance is conducted via a range of documentation platforms, enabling access to both domestic and international investors.
 KBN manages domestic borrowing programs in Australia, Canada, New Zealand and Norway as well as an MTN Program with a 144a tranche.